 So essentially you need to:

-Open the hub probe-> Select the General Tab->Click on Settings button
+Open the hub probe-> Select the General Tab->Click on the Settings button

 1. Select LDAP Authentication